 Becoming well-informed used to mean reading a newspaper or watching the evening news.
 Surveys show that contemporary youth rarely do either.
 Today's young people come to know their social and political world through online sources, most often social media.
 Students' ability to evaluate the information they encounter online is essential to the future of our democracy.
 The Assessing Students' Ability to Engage with Online Evidence project, funded by the Spencer Foundation, will develop and validate a bank of assessments that measure students' abilities to evaluate digital information about pivotal social and political issues.

 Although the skills of historical thinking and news literacy are not the same, there are significant areas of overlap.
 In both fields, students must evaluate the source of information.
 They must distinguish between trustworthy and spurious claims.
 They must read closely, paying attention to word choice and bias.
 They must question the claims of a source by assessing the quality of the evidence provided.
-In this project, funded by the Robert R. McCormick Foundation, members of the Stanford History Education Group will design and validate assessments that measure core features of news literacy.
+In this project, funded by the Robert R. McCormick Foundation, members of the Stanford History Education Group designed and validated assessments that measure core features of news literacy.
+You can read more about this project in our report, "Evaluating Information: The Cornerstone of Civic Online Reasoning."

 Digital citizenship requires that students possess the appropriate tools for thoughtful web searching about contemporary events and historical topics.
 This project, funded by the Germanacos Foundation, seeks to develop resources to ensure that students possess the skills to wend their way through the maze of information online.
 To help students develop these skills, this project will provide teachers with professional development, lesson plans, and assessments.